jeffreycwitt/pl399/docs/02-the-medium-is-the-message.md

 What implications does this have for how a culture might welcome (or reject) a new technology or medium?

 {:.answer}
 If a new technology/medium is introduced which runs counter to the dominant medium it likely will be seen as something more "sinister" than merely an alternative.
-Rather, it may be see as a threat to a way of life; a threat to certain values; and threat to certain abilities that are regarded as "essential" or "normal" to human life. *You might keep an eye out for this react when we consider certain criticism of new media and worries about the loss of book culture.*
+Rather, it may be see as a threat to a way of life; a threat to certain values; and threat to certain abilities that are regarded as "essential" or "normal" to human life. *You might keep an eye out for this reaction when we consider certain criticism of new media and worries about the loss of book culture.*

 # Marx 'Life Determines Consciousness'